Nandhika05/Exno.6-Prompt-Engg/README.md

 # Exno.6-Prompt-Engg
 # Date:
-# Register no.
+# Register no : 212223040125

+# Aim:

-# Aim: Development of Python Code Compatible with Multiple AI Tools
+    Development of Python Code Compatible with Multiple AI Tools

+# Algorithm:

-# Algorithm: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights.
+    Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights.

 # Procedure:

 1. Choose common AI tools (e.g., TensorFlow, PyTorch, scikit-learn).

 2. Set up the Python environment and install required libraries.